winton/gitcycle/README.md

 * Note you can use gitc with a string
 * gitc qa pass, should not set ticket to pending-approval if its already resolved
 * If gitc redo happens on branch with Github issue, close the existing issue
-* Add comment on lighthouse with issue URL
 * Instead of detecting CONFLICT, use error status $? != 0
 * gitc qa pass # since we're changing this to pass all the tickets, we need to loop through all the merged issues and update the lighthouse state to pending-qa
 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending *, but remove the Branch Name.
 Also, when I gitc reviewed failed [issue number] it marks it pending-qa and failed.. not correct.
 I'll take a look at this over the weekend -Tung